 Meet Our Specialists

 We connect with patients, build solid relationships, and improve outcomes.
 By taking a personal approach to treatment, our physician provides the type of individualized care you need.
-Compassion and understanding is at the forefront of our medical philosophy.
+Compassion and understanding are at the forefront of our medical philosophy.
 HTX Urology strives for excellence in medical care and patient satisfaction.
+Dr. Dhir is a 2019 and 2020 Three Best Rated Award-Winning Urologist!

 We Provide Expertise in: